-A: Dear reader, I applaud you for recognizing the importance of a healthy credit score.
-A healthy credit rating can help lead to home ownership, auto financing and the lowest rates for credit cards.
+One of the questions the NFCC receives frequently is how credit counseling affects your credit score.
+It’s important and great that you recognize the importance of a healthy credit score.
+A healthy credit rating can help lead to home ownership, auto financing and the lowest interest rates for credit cards.
 Working with a financial professional is a good way to learn ways that help you manage your debt to get the best results.
-Simply talking to a counselor about your financial situation during a credit counseling session will not affect your credit rating.
-Your counseling session should be free, confidential, and it should help you determine the implications of your current financial situation and what resources and options are available.
+Simply talking to a counselor about your financial situation during a credit counseling session will not affect your credit rating at all.
+Your counseling session should be free or low-cost, confidential, and it should help you determine the implications of your current financial situation and what resources and options are available.
 However, if you decide to take action and follow your counselor’s recommendations, your credit score could be affected indirectly.

 So, let’s talk about what you can expect from a typical credit counseling session.
 During your session, you and your counselor will work together to determine where you stand with your finances and what your needs are.
 This means that you will conduct a thorough review of your expenses, income, debts, and even review your credit report.
-But, rest assured, when a counselor pulls your credit report on your behalf, there is no impact on your score.
+But, rest assured, when a counselor pulls your credit report on your behalf, it is considered a soft pull and there is no impact on your score.
 Your credit score is only affected when you make an inquiry with a lender to solicit new credit, such as a new credit card or a loan.

 Also, during your session you will work with your counselor to set your own goals and create a realistic action plan to reach them.
 The recommendations and action plan that you get will depend on your needs and on the options that are available to you in your current situation.
 Consumers often talk to credit counselor to get help repaying their debt.
 And a very common option that credit counselors offer consumers is to enroll in a Debt Management Plan or DMP.
 A DMP offers consumers a way to repay their debt in full through a credit counseling agency.
 Typically, credit counseling agencies can negotiate lower interest rates, reduce or eliminate over the limit fees, and, in some cases, reduce the monthly payments.